 Located in the oldest foodie neighborhood of the city, this fully equipped workshop will be your pastry laboratory!
-Your pasty chef will share with you her expertise to help you build your knowledge and then guide you through the process of creating incredible confections.
-Learn how to make proper cream, to line a baking mold with dough, and to separate egg’s whites correctly.
+Your pasty chef will share her expertise to help you build your knowledge and then guide you through the process of creating incredible confections.
+Learn how to make proper cream, line a baking mold with dough, and separate egg whites correctly.
 After baking, savor your delicious treat while enjoying a warm cup of tea or coffee.

 Private Seine River Cruise and Sunset at the Eiffel Tower:

-To make the most of Paris while having the kids amused and relaxed, a private cruise on the Seine River is an absolute must-do.
-Your family will be able to take in the sights and beauty of Paris from the comfort of your luxury pontoon-boat.
+A private cruise on the Seine River is an absolute must-do to make the most of your Paris itinerary for families.
+Your family will take in the sights and beauty of Paris from the comfort of your luxury pontoon boat.

-During this 1.5-hour private cruise, you’ll catch glimpses of Notre-Dame, the Louvre, the Obelisk on Place de la Concorde, the magnificent Alexandre III bridge, and, of course, the Eiffel Tower.
-The entire family will be entertained with stories and insights from your local guide while the kids will have their very own booklets with fun riddles to solve on the way.
+During this 1.5-hour private cruise, you’ll catch glimpses of Notre Dame, the Louvre, the Obelisk on Place de la Concorde, the magnificent Alexandre III bridge, and the Eiffel Tower.
+The entire family will be entertained with stories and insights from your local guide, while the kids will have their very own booklets with fun riddles to solve on the way.

 Following the tour, you will have a chance to visit one of the most iconic sights in the world, the Eiffel Tower.
 Learn the history, be wowed by the views, and, most importantly, create a life-long love of travel and learning for your children.